 If you have a router that is not on the list, please contact us (subject: Creating a WiFi) and we will add it to the list.

 If you search for “router 5 GHz” you`ll find several devices for ~35€.
 If you pay more you won`t get “better internet”, but if you pay less you usually don`t get “5 GHz” (less interferences with other WiFis).

 |AVM||FRITZ!Box 7530||ja||AVM||FRITZ!Box 7590||ja|

-In front you have to know that the connection in the rooms is an Ethernet connection and not like in most households DSL.
+First you have to know that the connection in the room is an Ethernet connection and not like in most households DSL.